masciarra/listings/README.md

 To run:

-1. Ensure you have yarn
+1. Ensure you have node >v20 and yarn

 npm install --global yarn